Twitter's global policy VP quits, days after settling with the company: Report

 “That is why I spent the last five weeks cutting costs like crazy," said Musk in Twitter Spaces on Tuesday, before adding, "This company is like, basically, you are in a plane that is headed toward the ground at high speed with the engines on fire and the controls don’t work."

 Previously, Musk conducted a Twitter poll to access if he should continue as the Twitter CEO or not.
-When the poll went overwhelmingly against his favour, the eccentric billionaire announced that he was on the lookout for a new CEO.
+When the poll went overwhelmingly against him, the eccentric billionaire announced he was on the lookout for a new CEO.

 "I will resign as CEO as soon as I find someone foolish enough to take the job!
 After that, I will just run the software and servers teams," Elon Musk tweeted on Wednesday.